 Recovery is just as important as training as this is when you grow and adapt from the hard work you have been putting in.
 In fact, recovery IS training.
 So if you don’t allow adequate recovery, you won’t grow and adapt.
 Sleep, lifestyle and stress go a long way to determining how well you will recover and ultimately how your fitness will progress as a runner.

-If your sleep is rubbish and you’re stressed at work, it’s highly likely you will not recover from training as well as if you were consistently getting 8 hours sleep a night and have carefree days.
+If your sleep is rubbish and you’re stressed at work, it’s highly likely you will not recover from training as well as if you were consistently getting 8 hours of sleep a night and having carefree days.
 Don’t underestimate how vital sleep, recovery and lifestyle can affect your training and performance potential.
 You may need to adapt your run training to work around stressful situations.

 Nutrition, Diet and Supplements

 The fuel you put into your body is a big factor in determining the performance you get out of it.
-Diet for athletes can be a mind boggling topic and i’m no expert.
+Diet for athletes can be a mind boggling topic and I’m no expert.
 But I would hazard a guess that if you live on a diet of Chinese Takeaways, Prosecco and Sticky Toffee Pudding your training and performance will suffer.
 Research shows that modern life and modern diets likely leave you deficient in certain vitamins and minerals, so consider supplementing.
 Also, when training we are constantly breaking our bodies to build them back up again, so consider taking in more protein in your diet to help with the repair process.
 Be that whole foods or supplements or shakes.

 Along with Recovery, this is the key.
 Slowly, slowly, catchy monkey.
 If all you can run is 3 times a week, fine, just run 3 times a week, but do it consistently and push yourself just a little bit each week.
 Consistency isn’t always exciting, but it’s a sure fire way to help you improve as a runner.
-It’s better to run 3 times a week every week than flit between 1 day a week one week then trying to catch up with a 4 or 5 day a week.
+It’s better to run 3 times a week every week than flit between 1 day a week one week and then trying to catch up with 4 or 5 days a week.

 How to build your training week(s)